 Despite the uniform application of this federal policy by the legislative, judicial, and Executive branches in recent decades, the Trump Administration has taken a dramatically different tack.
-In the past three years, the Administration has undertaken what many indigenous peoples view as an assault on tribal sovereignty, tribal treaty rights, and tribal self-determination, particularly when large corporate interests are involved.
+In the past three years, the Administration has undertaken an outright assault on tribal sovereignty, tribal treaty rights, and tribal self-determination, particularly when large corporate interests are involved.
 In his first year in office, President Trump attempted to reverse President Obama's protection of the submerged lands of the continental shelf from mineral leasing, over the objections of indigenous Alaskans, to increase the pace of offshore oil and gas drilling in the Arctic and North Atlantic Oceans.
 League of Conservation Voters v.
-Trump, 363 F. Supp.
-3d 1013, 1024 (D. Alaska 2019) (invalidating Trump Executive Order attempting to modify Obama withdrawal under Outer Continental Shelf Lands Act).
-The President also issued a Proclamation reducing the Bears Ears National Monument, breaching the terms of the agreement President Obama had negotiated with the Hopi, Navajo, Ute and Zuni nations to establish and protect the Bears Ears region from development, including uranium mining and oil and gas leasing.
+Trump, 363 F.Supp.3d 1013, 1024 (D. Alaska 2019) (invalidating Trump Executive Order attempting to modify Obama withdrawal under Outer Continental Shelf Lands Act).
+This effort was invalidated by a federal district court in Alaska as an unlawful ultra vires act, and the President's appeal is currently before the Ninth Circuit Court of Appeals.
+League of Conservation Voters v.
+Trump, Case No. 19-35461 (9th Cir.
+May 29, 2019).

+The President also issued a Proclamation reducing the Bears Ears National Monument in 2017, breaching the terms of the agreement President Obama had negotiated with the Hopi, Navajo, Ute and Zuni nations to establish and protect the Bears Ears region from development, including uranium mining and oil and gas leasing.
 Pres.
 Procl.
 Modifying the Bears Ears National Monument, 82 Fed.
 Reg.
 58081 (Dec.
-5, 2017) (reducing Bears Ears National Monument to allow mineral development); see also Amended Complaint, Hopi Tribe v.
+5, 2017) (reducing Bears Ears National Monument to allow mineral development).
+The tribes have filed suit against the President to invalidate the Bears Ears Proclamation as well.
+See Amended Complaint, Hopi Tribe v.
 Trump, 2019 WL 7943150, ¶ 29 (D.D.C., filed Nov.
 7, 2019) (challenging Trump reduction of Bears Ears National Monument).
-The effects of diminishing the first tribally proposed national monument were compounded by President Trump's decisions to re-name part of the new national monument using only the Navajo Nation's term for Bears Ears (Shash Jaa'), rather than the tribal Coalition's agreed upon English name, Bears Ears National Monument, and his attempt to dilute the indigenous representation on the tribal advisory commission by changing the structure of the commission to include a local county commissioner.
+The effects of diminishing the first tribally proposed national monument were compounded by President Trump's decisions to re-name part of the new national monument using only the Navajo Nation's term for Bears Ears (Shash Jaa'), rather than the tribal Coalition's agreed upon English name, Bears Ears National Monument, and his attempt to dilute the indigenous representation on the tribal advisory commission by changing the structure of the commission to include a (presumptively non-indigenous) local county commissioner.
 82 Fed.
 Reg.
 58081.
-The Administration took these actions despite the strenuous objections of the affected tribes, leading many to conclude that the Administration was directly attacking their sovereignty and selfdetermination.
-See Bears Ears Coalition, Press Release - Tribal Leaders Extremely Disappointed Over Action by President Trump to Revoke and Replace Bears Ears National Monument (Dec.
-4, 2017), available at https://bearsearscoalition.org/tribal-leaders-extremely-disappointed-overaction-by-president-trump-to-revoke-and-replace-bears-ears-national-monument/
+The Trump Administration took these actions despite the strenuous objections of the affected tribes, leading many to conclude that the Administration was directly attacking their sovereignty and selfdetermination.12

+12 See Bears Ears Coalition, Press Release - Tribal Leaders Extremely Disappointed Over Action by President Trump to Revoke and Replace Bears Ears National Monument (Dec.
+4, 2017), https://bearsearscoalition.org/tribal-leaders- extremely-disappointed-over-action-by-president-trump-to-revoke-and-replace- bears-ears-national-monument/.

 More recently, the Department of Interior has advanced several proposals that threaten tribal communities, including increased drilling for natural gas near Chaco Canyon National Historic Park, over the objection of neighboring tribal communities.
 Dine Citizens Against Ruining Our Env't v.
 Bernhardt, 923 F.3d 831, 842 (10th Cir.
 2019), reh'g denied (June 24, 2019).
 In March 2020, the Department announced that it will remove the land-into-trust decision for the Mashpee Wampanoag tribe, effectively disestablishing its reservation, in the midst of the Covid-19 global health pandemic, which has devastated several tribal communities.
-This is despite Congress's ongoing process of formally recognizing the Mashpee reservation; the House of Representatives passed the Mashpee Wampanoag Reservation Reaffirmation Act (H.R.
+This is despite Congress's ongoing process of formally recognizing the Mashpee reservation.
+The House of Representatives passed the Mashpee Wampanoag Reservation Reaffirmation Act (H.R.
 312) on May 15, 2019 and the bill is currently under consideration in the Senate.
-Collectively, these actions demonstrate unilateral and purposeful acts of an Executive branch set on diminishing tribal sovereignty and tribal self-determination, reversing the course of decades of federal Indian policy and undermining the efforts of co-equal branches of government, Congress and the judiciary.
-The overall equities in this case require the Court to vacate the easement to ensure that the Trump Administration does not further diminish the Plaintiffs' sovereign rights or their treaty rights, without the in-depth analysis that NEPA requires.